-Pamela studies Business Management and Economics and is in her last year of studies at a local University in London and has come to know Putney well since moving from Kent.
+Pamela studies Business Management and Economics at a local University in London and has come to know Putney well since moving from Kent.
 Pamela is responsible for assisting in operations, the brand and the destination of the BID business plan.

 The Welcome People BID Ambassadors

 Our BID Rangers are here to ensure Putney is a great place for businesses, residents and visitors.
 Be sure to say hello if you spot them patrolling around Putney, they will always be happy to help.

 Donall Murphy – Russell Cooke

 Donald is a partner in the conveyancing team at Russell Cooke, which is situated close to Putney railway station.
 Russell Cooke moved to Putney after the second world war in 1958 and has been an important presence in the High Street ever since.

 Toby Lewin-Lloyd – Assael Architects

 Toby Lewin-Lloyd has worked as an architect for Assael Architects since 2014.
 Winners of the Wandsworth Business Awards (Best SME) in 2016, Assael Architecture is located on Upper Richmond Road.
 Toby is passionate about good design and has felt privileged to work on many Putney-based projects.
 He is interested in the local environment and how to make places better for the people who live, work and visit the area.
 Toby is the chair of the BID board and overseas all BID developments.